clvrmktg/xps/content/services/freight-forwarding/index.md

 summary = "We coordinate global air and ocean shipments with full documentation, customs support, and local delivery." description = "Reliable imports and exports by air, sea, and land freight forwarding, fully compliant with Bahamian customs and ISPS Code security standards."

+subheading = """
+Reliable imports and exports by air, sea, and land freight forwarding, fully compliant with Bahamian customs and ISPS Code security standards.

+From Nassau Container Port to regional hubs across the Caribbean and the Americas, XPS coordinates every leg of your shipment so it arrives where it should, when it should.
+"""

+cta = "Talk to a freight specialist"

 [[highlights]]
 title = "Global Reach"
-text = "Connections across major ports, carriers, and regional hubs in the U.S., Caribbean, and Latin America."
+text = "Connections across major ports, carriers, and regional hubs in the U.S., Caribbean, and Latin America." icon = "world"

 [[highlights]]
 title = "Fully Coordinated"
-text = "We manage every leg of the shipment—from booking and documentation to final delivery."
+text = "We manage every leg of the shipment—from booking and documentation to final delivery." icon = "route"

 [[highlights]]
 title = "On-Time Delivery"
-text = "Timely, cost-effective freight forwarding built around your timeline and cargo needs."
+text = "Timely, cost-effective freight forwarding built around your timeline and cargo needs." icon = "clock-check"

 [offers]
 title = "What We Offer"
 content = """We provide end-to-end freight forwarding for your imports and exports—by air, sea, or land.
-Whether you’re moving raw materials or finished goods, our team manages every stage of the shipment process.
+Whether you're moving raw materials or finished goods, our team manages every stage of the shipment process.

 - **Air and Ocean Freight Coordination**
   We arrange full or consolidated cargo through trusted carriers, ensuring reliable schedules and capacity.